CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Datasets

-To refine the lensed quasar candidate and dual quasar samples, we retrieve the relevant optical spectra from two spectroscopic surveys: SDSS Data Release 16 (SDSS DR16; \citealt{2020ApJS..249....3A}) and the DESI Data Release 1 (DESI DR1; \citealt{desicollaboration2025datarelease1dark}).
+To refine the lensed quasar candidates found by our quasar group finder, we retrieve the relevant optical spectra from two spectroscopic surveys: SDSS Data Release 16 (SDSS DR16; \citealt{2020ApJS..249....3A}) and the DESI Data Release 1 (DESI DR1; \citealt{desicollaboration2025datarelease1dark}).

-The Sloan Digital Sky Survey (SDSS) is conducted at the Apache Point Observatory (APO) \citep{2000AJ....120.1579Y,2011AJ....142...72E,2017AJ....154...28B}.
-The quasar catalogue of the SDSS sixteenth data release (DR16) \citep{2020ApJS..250....8L} compiles all quasar spectra obtained since the inception of SDSS \citep{2002AJ....123.2945R,2013AJ....145...10D,Dawson_2016}, including observations from the Baryon Oscillation Spectroscopic Survey (BOSS) \citep{2013AJ....145...10D} and the Extended BOSS (eBOSS) \citep{Dawson_2016}, and contains a total of \(750\,414\) quasars, of which \(\sim 500\,000\) lie in the redshift range \(0.8 < z < 2.2\) \citep{Dawson_2016}.
+The Sloan Digital Sky Survey (SDSS; \citealt{2000AJ....120.1579Y,2011AJ....142...72E,2017AJ....154...28B}) is conducted at the Apache Point Observatory (APO).
+The quasar catalogue of the SDSS sixteenth data release (DR16; \citealt{2020ApJS..250....8L}) compiles all quasar spectra obtained since the inception of SDSS \citep{2002AJ....123.2945R,2013AJ....145...10D,Dawson_2016}, including observations from the Baryon Oscillation Spectroscopic Survey (BOSS; \citealp{2013AJ....145...10D}) and the Extended BOSS (eBOSS; \citealp{Dawson_2016}), and contains a total of \(750\,414\) quasars, of which \(\sim 500\,000\) lie in the redshift range \(0.8 < z < 2.2\) \citep{Dawson_2016}.

-The Dark Energy Spectroscopic Instrument (DESI) is carried out by the Mayall 4\,m Telescope at Kitt Peak National Observatory (KPNO) \citep{levi2013desiexperimentwhitepapersnowmass,desicollaboration2016desiexperimentisciencetargeting, DESI_Collaboration_2022}.
-The first public data release, DESI~DR1 \citep{desicollaboration2025datarelease1dark}, constitutes a milestone for spectroscopic sky surveys, providing spectra for 1\,647\,484 quasars reaching a maximum redshift of \(z = 6.86\); about 95\% of these quasars lie at redshifts \(z \sim 0\text{--}3\).
+The Dark Energy Spectroscopic Instrument (DESI; \citealt{levi2013desiexperimentwhitepapersnowmass,desicollaboration2016desiexperimentisciencetargeting, DESI_Collaboration_2022}) is carried out by the Mayall 4\,m Telescope at Kitt Peak National Observatory (KPNO).
+The first public data release, DESI~DR1 \citep{desicollaboration2025datarelease1dark}, constitutes a milestone for spectroscopic sky surveys, providing spectra for 1\,647\,484 quasars reaching a maximum redshift of \(z\sim\) 6-7; about 95\% of these quasars lie at redshifts \(z \sim 0\text{-}3\).

-For objects with existing spectra in these catalogues, we apply an automated filter to reject quasar groups in which line-of-sight velocities of group members are obviously different, while flagging a subset of high-priority lensed quasar candidates.
-In addition to lensed quasar candidates, we also yield a catalogue of confirmed dual quasars based on quasar groups' projected separation and line-of-sight velocity difference.
-Details of the filtering are given in Section \ref{section: automated selection}.
+For objects with existing spectra in these catalogues, we apply an automatic filter to reject quasar groups whose spectroscopic information is inconsistent with the nature of strongly lensed quasars.
+By doing so, we flag a subset of high-priority lensed quasar candidates.
+In addition to lensed quasar candidates, we yield a catalogue of dual quasar candidates based on quasar groups' projected separation and line-of-sight velocity difference.
+Details of the filtering are given in Section \ref{section: automatic selection}.